joshhornby/joshhornby.github.io/_posts/2016-03-01-laravel-dingo-json-api-spec.md

 *This blog post assumes you are using [Laravel](http://laravel.com) & [Dingo API](https://github.com/dingo/api).*

-The [JSON API spec](http://jsonapi.org/) is a set of rules which can increase productivity, take advantage of generalized tooling, and focus on what matters: your application.
+The [JSON API spec](http://jsonapi.org/) is a set of rules which can increase productivity, take advantage of generalised tooling, and focus on what matters: your application.

-In order to add the JSON API spec to your API create a service provider called `JSONApiServiceProvider` and add the following in your register function:
+To add the JSON API spec to your API create a service provider called `JSONApiServiceProvider` and add the following in your register function:

 ```php
 $this->app->bind('League\Fractal\Manager', function($app) {